Markey defeats Kennedy III in Massachusetts’ Senate primary

 “Ed Markey wasn’t afraid.
 He offered his expertise & partnership.
 He wasn’t scared of big policy & didn’t use kid gloves.
 It‘s great to watch him overcome the odds and win tonight,” Ocasio-Cortez tweeted Tuesday night.

-The coronavirus upended the way both candidates could reach out to voters — severely limiting more traditional means of electioneering like knocking on doors, shaking hands or holding big rallies.
+The coronavirus upended the way both candidates could campaign — limiting more traditional means of electioneering like knocking on doors, shaking hands or holding big rallies.

 Instead, the campaigns were largely waged online with virtual rallies, virtual endorsements, virtual fundraisers and virtual roundtable events to discuss issues.
-Eventually, as Massachusetts began to suppress the virus and emerge from a near lockdown, the candidates began to take their campaigns on the road — with appropriate social distancing rules and face masks in tow.
+Eventually, as Massachusetts began to suppress the virus and emerge from a near lockdown, the candidates began to take their campaigns on the road with social distancing and face masks.

-The showdown drew criticism from some Democrats nationally who feared it would siphon time and money away from the primary goals of defeating President Donald Trump and winning back control of the Senate, It also wasn’t cheap, with both Kennedy and Markey raising millions to pay for campaign staff, television and digital ads and old-school campaign flyers.
+The showdown drew criticism from some Democrats nationally who feared it would siphon time and money away from defeating President Donald Trump and winning control of the Senate.
+It also wasn’t cheap, with both Kennedy and Markey raising and spending millions.

-Markey now faces a general election contest where he is considered a strong favorite in a district that has historically elected Democrats.

-He’ll face the winner of the Republican primary, Kevin O’Connor, in November.
+Markey now faces a general election contest where he is considered a strong favorite against Republican primary winner, Kevin O’Connor, in November.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)